A functional connectome containing 200,000 cells, 75,000 neurons with physiology, and 523 million synapses.

 Automated proofreading: The consortium has a number of projects ongoing in trying to improve the segmentation results through automated means.
 For example, we have developed an automated method to identify and remove various kinds of merge errors, and expect to apply this method throughout the volume in the near future.
 However there are a diverse set of potential approaches and we cannot pursue all of them.
 Through CAVE it is possible to query the history of edits that were made to the segmentation, which can be used to train and evaluate automated approaches.

 Detecting other ultrastructural features: There are many un-annotated aspects of the data.
 We, for example, developed models for detecting mitochondria, but have not had the funds to run them on the larger dataset.
-If you are interested in developing a machine learning model or providing ground truth data for a particular feature of interest (i.e. dense core vesicles, a spine apparatus, or blood vessels) but would like to collaborate to find funding to run that model across the entire dataset, please reach out to info@microns-explorer.org.
+If you are interested in developing a machine learning model or providing ground truth data for a particular feature of interest (i.e. dense core vesicles, a spine apparatus, or blood vessels) but would like to collaborate to find funding to run that model across the entire dataset, please reach out with a Vortex Request (an NIH funded mechanism by which we provide continued support for this dataset)

 Finally, as we transition to a new phase of discovery, we are putting our energies into building a community of researchers who will use the data in many ways, most of which we cannot predict.
 Please get in touch if we can facilitate your use of the data in a way we haven’t anticipated.